 I’m all about efficiency, which is why I’ve created a MASSIVE resource for you -- all my favorite go-to’s for conquering the kitchen, being a boss at the gym and in general dominating your health and fitness.
 All in one central location.
 No download needed, with direct links to everything you need.
 What’s even better?
 I’ve created it as a page on my website which means that whenever I find a new food, tool or gadget, I’ll add it to the page so you always have the most updated list of faves.
 Click here to see the resource list, or you can click “resources” at the top of the website anytime to see the most updated list.

 The right resources help you dominate your health and fitness without going crazy or consuming an unreasonable amount of time.
-Since the list is looong (because this is real life and nobody eats only food a day…) I wanted to give you my absolute top faves from the list.
+Since the list is looong (because this is real life and nobody eats only one kind of food…) I wanted to give you my absolute top faves from the list.

 Here are my top 4 favorite resources that I pretty much use on a daily basis:

-- If you want the newer, wireless model, you can get it here.
-The wire doesn’t bother me because I always have my phone on me when I’m working out anyway.
+Wireless model.
+I have the wired version, which doesn’t bother me because I always have my phone on me when I’m working out anyway.
 I write my workouts down ahead of time, reference them as I’m at the gym, update them when needed and use the timer - all from my phone.
+However, if I were buying them now, hands down I’d be buying the wireless ones.

 I just mentioned I write down my workouts ahead of time.
 I do that in Evernote.
 Evernote is pretty easy to use and it’s free.
 I mean, can you get much better than that?
 I know they have paid plans, but I’ve been using the free plan for years and it’s worked great for me.